wakatara/harsh/README.md

     Ate in restaurant: 0
 ```

 The trick is figuring out what habits you want to track building or breaking.
 Too many, you'll fail.
 Too few, and the app loses its edge.
 Too short-term, you feel good but fail long-term.

-If you're getting started, try 5-10 to start missing short term and long term and see how you go.
-Tracking your habits is strangely a habit you *also* need to build.
+If you're getting started, try 5-8 and mix short term and long term and see how you go.
+Tracking your habits is *strangely* also a habit you need to build.
 There're no right answers, but if this is new, [focus on foundational keystone habits](https://daryl.wakatara.com/resolution-keystone-habits-and-foundational-hacks/) that will feed future ones.

 Here are some more ideas of what to track:

 - Went to bed on time
 - Got X hours of sleep
 - Inbox zeroed
-- practiced a language
+- Practiced language Y
-- journalled
-- blogged
+- Journalled
-- studied
+- Blogged
-- socialized
+- Studied genomics
-- tracked finances
+- Socialized
-- worked on a project
+- Stuck to budget
+- Did open source
-- cleaned house
+- Cleaned house
 - 2 coffees only
-- thanked someone
+- Thanked someone
+- Went for a walk
+- Told SO they're amazing

 Then, simply run `h` regularly, specify whether or not you did the habit from the prompt (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!

-The consistency graph shows your last 100 days (though bi plan to make a flag at some point.)
+The consistency graph shows your last 100 days.

 ```
     $ h